Adriankhl/godot-llm/LLM_LEGAL.md

 * Even without all these legal issues, just relying on LLM-generated contents won't make your game stand out.
 Like many other video game technologies, LLM can be useful, but making a successful game is much more than being able to utilize a specific technology.
 * If you use pre-generated contents, double check your contents to make sure they are legal, e.g., search them on Google to see if it is too similar to other copyrighted materials
-* Live-generated contents are in general harder to control, but you can still pick an appropriate model, contrain the input prompt, or apply filters to generateds text to guard the generated contents
+* Live-generated contents are in general harder to control, but you can still pick an appropriate model, contrain the input prompt, or apply filters to generated texts to safeguard the generated contents

 ### Selecting LLM models